VincentRagusa/DDIT/README.md

 DDIT.raw_data is used as a staging ground for you to construct your random variables (hereafter also known as "columns").

 ### Registering Columns (Random Variables)
-There are two main ways to regester random variables.
-The first way is to manually register them, and the second is to automatically regester them.
+There are two main ways to register random variables.
+The first way is to manually register them, and the second is to automatically register them.
-To manually regester a column, you can either call DDIT.register_column(),
+To manually register a column, you can either call DDIT.register_column(),
 ```python
 # register column 0 of raw_data as "Input_1"
 ddit.register_column("Input_1", 0)